paultgriffiths/python-cloud-model/README.md

 ---

-## Benchmark Comparison with KiD Case 1
+## Model Validation — KiD Case 1 Benchmark

 To evaluate the physical consistency of the parcel model, a warm-rain benchmark inspired by **KiD Case 1** has been implemented.